k2-fsa/icefall/README.md

 Using Conformer as encoder.

-The best WER we currently have is:
+The best WER with greedy search is:

 |     | test-clean | test-other |
 |-----|------------|------------|